Dear OnePeterFive donors, supporters and readers,

 It was Lefebvre, Ottaviani, de Castro Mayer and others against Teilhard de Chardin and the spirit of Vatican II.

-It was the vigorous charity and aesthetic philosophy of Dietrich von Hildebrand, the scholarship of Michael Davies, the careful articulation of Fœderatio Internationalis Una Voce and the courage of Klaus Gamber.
+It was the vigorous charity and aesthetic philosophy of Dietrich von Hildebrand, the crusade of Plinio Corrêa de Oliveira and his spirituality, the scholarship of Michael Davies, the careful articulation of Fœderatio Internationalis Una Voce and the courage of Klaus Gamber.

 This new front is known today as traditional Catholicism, and these names (among many others) are the godfathers of this movement in its most recent form.
 At OnePeterFive, we intend to defend their thought and distill it for the faithful, seeking to restore Christendom in all its glorious truth, goodness and beauty, in service to the Mystical Body of Christ, for the greater glory of God and the salvation of souls.
 This is the faith of our fathers.
 In this faith we intend to live and die.